DenisLabrecque/DenisLabrecque.github.io/_posts/2016-12-12-mixed-media.md

 {% include artwork-metadata.html %}
 This was a final exercise in Principles of painting.
 It was required to be part pencil drawing and part watercolour.

-My teacher sommarily gave me an A on the spot, which was great -- but then seemed somewhat antickimactic since I had been working on the project since 5 a.m.
+My teacher sommarily gave me an A on the spot, which was great -- but then seemed somewhat anticlimactic since I had been working on the project since 5 a.m.